fajp-open/DS-Capstone-Project-2023/README.md

 - Python App

 <br>
-## **Syllabus**
+## Syllabus

-- Python programming with a focus on Object-Oriented design, advanced data manipulation, and Regular Expressions.
+- Python programming focusing on Object-Oriented design, advanced data manipulation, and Regular Expressions.
 - Utilizing Python frameworks for interactive data visualization and App creation (e.g., Panel, Streamlit, Gradio, etc.)
 - Introduction to NLP and its applications in real-world scenarios.
 - Understanding Large Language Models (LLMs) and their capabilities.